kubevault/prometheus-exporter/docs/concepts/architecture.md

 KubeVault operator is composed of the following controllers:

 - A **Vault Server controller** that deploys Vault in Kubernetes clusters.
-It also injects unsealer and stastd exporter as sidecars to perform unsealing and monitoring.
+It also injects unsealer and stastd exporter as sidecars to perform unsealing and monitoring respectively.

 - An **Auth controller** that enables auth methods in Vault.

-- A **Policy controller** that manages Vault policies and also binds Vault policies with Kubernetes ServiceAccounts.
+- A **Policy controller** that manages Vault policies and also binds Vault policies with Kubernetes service accounts.

-- A **Secret Engine controller** that enables and configures secret engines based on the given configuration.
+- A **Secret Engine controller** that enables and configures Vault [secret engines](https://www.vaultproject.io/docs/secrets/index.html) based on the given configuration.

 - A set of **Role controllers** that configure secret engine roles that are used to generate credentials.